computefoundation/gnu-linux-shell-scripting.packaged-solutions/webutil/README.md

 webutil "dir" "phoenix, az %% seattle, wa"
 ```

-*Note: These aliases are pre-defined in url-aliases and can be used right away.*
+*Note: These aliases are pre-defined in url-aliases and can be tested right away.*

 Open all arguments directly as URLs if the first begins with "www.", "http[s]://", "ftp://" or "file://".